Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

   3 tests passed
 {% endhighlight %}

-As you should see we now have 3 tests passed.
+As you should see we now have <em>3 tests passed</em>.

-I hope that the above is helpful in getting the AVA test runner set up for your project, and please see the links below for more on AVA and the other supporting modules.
+I hope that this post is helpful in getting the AVA test runner set up for your project, and please see the links below for more on AVA and the other supporting modules.
 I would also recommend highly learning about [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) as a better way to plan and implement tests for your next project.

 Links: